pingcap/docs-dm/en/deploy-a-dm-cluster-using-binary.md

 > **Note:**
 >
-> - If you do not need to ensure high availability of the DM cluster, deploy only one DM-master node.
-The number of deployed DM-worker nodes must be no less than the number of upstream MySQL/MariaDB instances to be migrated.
+> - If you do not need to ensure high availability of the DM cluster, deploy only one DM-master node, and the number of deployed DM-worker nodes must be no less than the number of upstream MySQL/MariaDB instances to be migrated.
 >
-> - If you need to ensure high availability of the DM cluster, it is recommended to deploy three DM-master nodes.
-The number of deployed DM-worker nodes must be greater than the number of upstream MySQL/MariaDB instances to be migrated (e.g. there are two more DM-worker nodes than upstream instances).
+> - To ensure high availability of the DM cluster, it is recommended to deploy three DM-master nodes, and the number of deployed DM-worker nodes must be greater than the number of upstream MySQL/MariaDB instances to be migrated (for example, the number of DM-worker nodes is two more than the number of upstream instances).
 >
 > - Make sure that the ports among the following components are interconnected:
 >     - The `8291` ports among the DM-master nodes are interconnected.